-All future housing development facilitated by the HEU would be subject to the City's development review process, which includes site-specific analysis.
-All future housing development would be required to demonstrate compliance with federal, state, and local regulations aimed at protecting biological resources, including those in the City's General Plan.
+All future housing development in the City would be subject to the City's development review process, which includes site-specific analysis if development is proposed on lands with native vegetation.
+All future housing development would be required to demonstrate compliance with applicable federal, state, and local regulations aimed at protecting biological resources, including those in the City's General Plan.
 There is no approved Habitat Conservation Plan, Natural Community Conservation Plan, or other habitat conservation plan applicable to the City.
-Consequently, implementation of the proposed project would not conflict with any local policies or ordinances protecting biological resources, and significant impacts would not occur with project implementation.
+Consequently, implementation of the proposed project would not conflict with any local policies or ordinances protecting biological resources, and no impacts would occur with project implementation.